duckdb/duckdb-web/docs/sql/query_syntax/with.md

 ## Basic CTE Examples

-Create a CTE called "cte" and use it in the main query:
+Create a CTE called “cte” and use it in the main query:

 ```sql
 WITH cte AS (SELECT 42 AS x)